GluuFederation/docs-gluu-server-prod/docs/source/operation/custom-design.md

 As an example, we're going to:

-1. add text to the top of the form (and apply styling)
+1. add text to the top of the login form (and apply styling)
 1. add text in the footer

 ### Preparing custom files